SwissBorg/pekko-persistence-postgres/docs/migration.md

 # Migrations

+## Migration from pekko-persistence-jdbc 1.0.0

+> :warning: The `akka-persistence-postgres-migration` package was only compatible with `akka-persistence-jdbc` version
+> 4.0.0.
+The `pekko-persistence-jdbc` is based on `akka-persistence-jdbc` version 5.0.0, and as a result, it has been
+> temporarily removed from the current project.

 ## Migration from akka-persistence-postgres to pekko-persistence-postgres

 **This guide will walk you through the process of migrating from akka-persistence-postgres to